0xln/Type-on-Strap/pages/MdxfindBible.md

 ### Running salted hashes with MDXfind

 In the cases where you've got salted hashes where the salt is not part of the hashes (for example `MD5SALT`).
 You will need to give MDXfind a salt file.
 This is provided using the  `-s` switch command.
-A quick oneliner to seperate the salts from the hashes.
+A quick oneliner to separate the salts from the hashes.

 ```
 cat vbulletin-hashes.txt | cut -f 2 -d ":" | sort -u > salts.txt